shayonkeating/shayonkeating/README.md

   I'm a engineer, scientist, and researcher based in San Diego, California.

-  - Check out my [website](https://shayonkeating.github.io/) to learn more about me and my projects I am working on
+  - Check out my [website](https://shayonkeating.github.io/) to learn more about me and my projects I am working on!

 ## 🌱 I’m currently working on ...